Lost in France: Exploring the Magic of French Literary

 - Victor Hugo: Known for his novels such as “Les Misérables” and “The Hunchback of Notre-Dame,” Hugo’s works often explore social issues and emphasize human empathy and compassion.

-- Charles Baudelaire: A poet known for his collection of poems “Les Fleurs du Mal” (The Flowers of Evil), which is considered a seminal work of French Symbolist poetry.
+- Charles Baudelaire: A poet known for his collection of poems “Les Fleurs du Mal” (The Flowers of Evil).

-- Gustave Flaubert: Famous for his novel “Madame Bovary,” Flaubert is known for his meticulous attention to detail and his realistic portrayal of characters and society.
+- Gustave Flaubert: Famous for his novel “Madame Bovary,” Flaubert is known for his meticulous attention to detail.

 - Jean-Paul Sartre: An existentialist philosopher and writer, Sartre’s works, such as “Nausea” and “Being and Nothingness,” explore themes of individual freedom, choice, and the nature of existence.

-- Molière (Jean-Baptiste Poquelin): A playwright and actor, Molière is considered one of the greatest masters of French comedy, known for plays such as “Tartuffe” and “The Misanthrope.”
+- Molière (Jean-Baptiste Poquelin): Molière is considered one of the greatest masters of French comedy, known for plays such as “Tartuffe” and “The Misanthrope.”

 - Albert Camus: A philosopher and writer, Camus explored themes of existentialism and the human condition in works like “The Stranger” and “The Plague.”